HyperMoE: Towards Better Mixture of Experts via Transferring Among Experts: Method

 Finally, we insert HyperExpert into the expert layer of MoE in parallel and calculate the output of $i$-th token as follows:

 In this way, the hypernetwork acts as an information capturer across experts, while the selection embeddings efficiently extract knowledge of experts suitable for the current token selection from the hypernetwork and generate HyperExpert to reduce the transfer of negative knowledge in cross-expert information.
+The notations and definitions are detailed in Appendix \ref{a3}.